“One good thing about music, when it hits you feel no pain.” (Bob Marley)

 Music: Irish and Folk

-Also do the Science Minute
+Also does the Science Minute

 2014 marks Peter J. Danielczuk’s 43rd anniversary of being involved in polka music.
 Very rarely is there a DJ/IJ who becomes involved in all aspects of polka music the way he has.
 He started his polka career in 1971 at WADS 690AM in Ansonia, CT as the engineer for the Victor and Sophie Zembruski “Polish Eagle Polka Show” while he was still attending the University of Connecticut.
 When Sophie had to have an operation, he took over the show on his own for a few months.
 After his work with the Zembruski’s, Peter worked full time on radio for a few years always playing at least one or two polkas every morning on his radio show.
 He later teamed up with Dick Yash for a few years on a show entitled “Polka Carousel.”
 The two would become one of the best Polka radio duos in the country.
 He and Dick would do live remote broadcasts from the New England Polka Fest every year, which was held at Warsaw Park in Ansonia, CT.